security-alliance/frameworks/src/intro/how-to-navigate-the-website.md

 ## Filtering by Profile

-You can filter the content by profile to focus on information relevant to your role within the organization.
-This feature allows you to bypass unnecessary reading and concentrate on what matters most to you.
-Use the search bar to filter by any of the following roles:
+This is yet to be implemented, and we're currently looking for volunteers and collaborators for this specific task.
+The main objective will be to allow users to filter the content by profile to focus on information relevant to their role within the organization.
+This feature allows them to bypass unnecessary reading and concentrate on what matters most.

+Example roles:
 - Developer
 - Executive
 - Security